UCSF-DataSci/ds217-11-final-chrissie331/report.md

     - Include other different variables that are less similar to each other (total rain, interval rain)
 2. **Model Improvements:**
     - Try additional models such as Random Forest
-    - Can maybe try to implement stacking
+    - Try implementing stacking methods that can potentially create more accurate models

 ---